AltspaceVR/altspacevr-project-todomvc-ops/README.md

 - Are the scripts and the overall project well organized and clean?
 - Are the extras bits included set up properly?
 Are they useful, relevant, or just plain cool?

-This project should take approximately 5-15 hours to complete, and should completed within a week of forking this repo.
+This project should take approximately 5-15 hours to complete.

 To work on the project: